Are you struggling with

 The Real Problem Isn’t Porn — It’s the Brain Loop Behind It

-Over time, the brain becomes desensitised and needs stronger stimulation to feel the same effect.
-This leads to:
+Over time, the brain becomes desenstized and needs stronger stimulation to feel the same effect.

 Many men begin using porn in their teenage years, before the brain is fully developed.
 What starts as curiosity can gradually shape emotional regulation, intimacy, self-worth, and sexual expectations.